-GOP Votes Down Measures To Release Donald Trump Russia Related Information
+GOP Votes Down Measures To Release Donald Trump-Russia Information

 — House Judiciary ⚖ (@HouseJudiciary) February 28, 2017

-Meanwhile, Democrats, concerned citizens, and possibly some Republicans that have not gone on the record, call for an independent investigation of Trump Russia.
+Meanwhile, Democrats, concerned citizens, and possibly some Republicans who have not gone on the record are calling for an independent investigation of Trump’s connections to Russia.

 [Feature Image by Pablo Martinez Monsivais/AP Images]